fsbolero/Bolero/CONTRIBUTING.md

 * This application and the browser are started during NUnit setup in `Web/Fixture.fs`.

 * Corresponding NUnit tests are defined in the `Tests` folder.
 They must be defined in the namespace `Bolero.Tests.Web` for NUnit setup to work properly.
-They can use `WebFixture.GetFixture` during NUnit setup to query elements.
-See for example the `SetUp` function in `Html.fs`.
+They can use `NodeFixture` to query elements.
+It must be initialized during NUnit setup.
+See for example the `SetUp` function in `Tests/Html.fs`.

 So, in summary, a UI test category `Foo` consists of:

 * A Bolero component defined in `Web/App.Foo.fs` and added to `Web/App.fs`;

-* NUnit tests defined in `Tests/Foo.fs`, using `WebFixture` to query and interact with the component.
+* NUnit tests defined in `Tests/Foo.fs`, using `NodeFixture` to query and interact with the component.